A musical journey through Norway

 Music of the Arctic

-Northern Norwegian has its own specific melody, it almost sounds like people are singing while they are talking.
-No wonder some of the most impressive Norwegian voices come from the north.
+Some of the most beautiful Norwegian voices come from the north.
 One of them is Kari Bremnes from the Lofoten islands, north of the arctic circle.

 Sondre Justad is another artist from the same area.
 He is a sporty guy who has performed in places where you would not expect it, including the peak of a mountain.
 This concert was held right outside the village where he grew up, Henningsvær.
 Enjoy!